 A miniRuedi [2] mass spectrometer was connected to the outgoing CO2 product line, downstream the overhead condenser of the CO2 stripper (Fig. 2).
 This stream is water-saturated, and the slip-stream to the instrument was passed through a dryer to avoid the risk of condensation in the instrument.
 A pressure regulator was mounted between the sample point and the membrane inlet to decrease the inlet pressure to atmospheric pressure.
-This inlet pressures were fairly constant and recorded with a preassure sensor.
+This inlet pressures were fairly constant and recorded with a pressure sensor.
 The instrument was mounted in less than 1 hour, and ran continuously during a 5-day test period.
 The analytical sequence was set to repeating cycles of one air-standard analysis block (calibration), followed by three CO2 output stream sample analysis blocks.
 An ambient air sample analysis block was added intermittently to remove residual CO2 from the ion source.
 The analysis blocks lasted between 10 and 15 minutes depending on the number of components measured.
 During the test He, H2O, Ne, N2, O2, Ar, CO2 and Kr were measured.
-The detection limits were in the order of 3.5 % for He and 2 % for Ar.

-In this way, a unique, semi-continuous data series of noble gas content was collected and suitable measurement routines were established.
-Single samples were gathered for lab analysis of noble gas isotopes (pending).
+In this way, a unique, semi-continuous data series of gas content was collected and suitable measurement routines were established.
+Single samples were gathered for lab analysis of noble gas isotopes.